 One of the greatest challenges facing the health care industry is the fight against mental illness.
 To begin with, serious conditions such as schizophrenia, bipolar disorder, depression, and anxiety are often difficult to diagnose.
-But perhaps the most daunting obstacle to treatment of mental health disorders is the societal stigma attached to the diseases.
+But perhaps the most daunting obstacle to the treatment of mental health disorders is the societal stigma attached to the diseases.
 The reluctance of patients to seek treatment for mental health disorders disproportionately affects women, in large part because women are more susceptible than men to many common mental health conditions.

 - In 2017, 46.6 million adults in the U.S. were treated for a mental illness, representing nearly 20% of the adult population, yet the percentage of women being treated for mental illness was almost 50% higher than the percentage of men (22.3% vs. 15.1%, according to the National Institute of Mental Health).